 Per the Scrum guide, Scrum is a framework that has been used to manage complex product development since the early 1990s.
 Scrum is not a process or a technique for building products; rather, it is a framework within which you can employ various processes and techniques.
 Scrum makes clear the relative efficacy of your product management and development practices so that you can improve.

-Learn more about Agile & Scrum with these free online resources
+Learn more about these free online agile & scrum methodology learning resources:

 - Scrum Guide [PDF]: I firmly believe that taking shortcuts don’t help when trying to learn something new.
 If you take shortcuts, you may miss out on the deeper understanding of the topic.
 Same thing goes for Scrum.
 The Scrum Guide is like the gold source of the Scrum framework.
 It is written by the inventors of Scrum in a simple yet clear form.
 The framework rules listed in it are very light hence readers can adapt from the simplicity as long as the rules are followed.

 - Agile Manifesto: The Agile manifesto is the equivalent of the Scrum guide for Agile.
 The Agile manifesto can be considered the absolute source for all things Agile.
 If you are not following the principles listed in the Agile manifesto, then probably you are not truly Agile.
 The principles may seem subjective and loose but that was the intent of the Agile manifesto.

 - Scrum Alliance: Scrum alliance is a non-profit organisation that has arguably become the largest hub for Scrum resources.
 On the Scrum alliance website, you can find lots of material on Scrum, articles from members, reports on the state of Scrum, information about Scrum events, and guidelines on professional development.
 It is a great free resource for Scrum enthusiasts who are looking to move forward in their professional career.